-High school graduates are required to submit final official high school transcripts, proof of GED or home school affidavit to the Enrollment Services Center or the Office of Admissions and Records at any CF campus or center.
+High school graduates are required to submit final official high school transcripts, proof of GED or home school affidavit to the Enrollment Services Center at any CF campus or center.

 Transfer students are required to submit official transcripts from each institution that they have previously attended at the time that they apply or readmit to CF. To be considered official, transcripts may be either sent directly to CF from the issuing institution or be delivered in a sealed envelope sealed by the issuing institution.
-Official transcripts may be submitted to the Enrollment Services Center or the Office of Admissions and Records at any CF campus or center.
-The Office of Admissions and Records will evaluate these transcripts and post all accepted transfer courses to the student's permanent academic record.
+Official transcripts may be submitted to the Enrollment Services Center at any CF campus or center.
+The Office of Enrollment Services will evaluate these transcripts and post all accepted transfer courses to the student's permanent academic record.
 A final official high school transcript, proof of GED or home school affidavit is also required.
+An earned AA/AS degree or higher may be substituted for the high school transcript.